William E. Simon Prize Nomination and Selection

 - Lawrence J. Mone, President, Manhattan Institute, New York, NY;

 - James Piereson, President, William E. Simon Foundation, New York, NY;

 - William Schambra, Director, Bradley Center for Philanthropy and Civic Renewal, Hudson Institute, Washington, D.C.

-Please direct questions about Social Entrepreneurship Awards to Michael Barreiro at firstname.lastname@example.org.
+Questions about the Social Entrepreneurship Awards can be directed to Michael Barreiro at firstname.lastname@example.org.